beve-org/beve/README.md

 - Efficiently packed, stores bit packed tags and values efficiently
 - Future proof, supports large numerical types (such as 128 bit integers and higher)

-> Crusher is much like CBOR or BSON, but is more space efficient in some cases, and is much faster on modern hardware.
+> EVE is much like CBOR or BSON, but is often more space efficient, and is much faster on modern hardware.

 > IMPORTANT ARCHIVAL NOTE:
 >
-> The binary format Crusher is under active testing and development.
-It is not recommended to use for long term archival yet.
-As a data transport the format should be fine to use.
+> This format is under active testing and development.
+It is not yet recommended for long term archival use.
 It will be locked for archival use after thorough testing and carefully tweaking the specification.

 ## Why Tagged Messages?